antonyh/docker-fossil/readme.md

 Fossil Docker
 ====

-This is a fossil docker image based on ubuntu:latest.
+This is a Fossil docker image based on ubuntu:latest.

+Derived from https://registry.hub.docker.com/u/nijtmans/fossil/, this version installs Fossil via apt-get instead of downloading and unpacking.
 At the time of writing, the version of Fossil available via apt-get was 1.27.